theRAPTLab/gsgo/docs/00-dev-log.md

 ## JUL 25 SUN - Checking Nested When Blocks

 > Issue is that nested blocks in WHEN are not renderable as JSX because  the SCriptUNits of the block are not accessible as scriptunits, but as  already-compiled code functions.
 We want the WIZARD view to show those as  editable blocks that are also nested appropriately.

+## JUL 28 WED - Designing the Asset Manager

+The design is in [architecture/urfile](01-architecture/01-urfile.md).
+This is the complete design, more or less, in draft form.

+## JUL 29 THU - Where to start with the asset manager.

+The essential function is to load an asset manifest from a directory.
+So the initial feature list:

+* [ ] look at the asset manager right now and outline it a bit.
+It's in `class-pixi-asset-mgr.ts`